Humanoid Factors: Design Principles for AI Humanoids in Human Worlds: Concluding Remarks

 \section{Concluding Remarks}

+Foundation-model-based humanoids increase the urgency of measuring not only \emph{what} robots achieve, but \emph{how} they behave in ways humans can predict and remain comfortable with.
+Our case study offered a deliberately narrow proof of concept: for one pointing/reaching task on one humanoid platform, a compact cognitive-science model (Fitts' Law) exposed failure modes that completion-centric robotics metrics obscured.
+While the Fitts' Law is a primitive for one of the simplest humanoid tasks, the broader lesson is that humanoid evaluation needs task-matched human-centered diagnostics alongside conventional robotics metrics.
 As humanoids transition from controlled laboratory environments into homes, workplaces, and public spaces, success will depend less on raw intelligence and more on how well humanoids fit---physically, cognitively, socially, and ethically---into human worlds.
 The Humanoid Factors framework provides an initial foundation for this transition, but its maturation will require sustained interdisciplinary collaboration, shared benchmarks, and long-term, real-world studies.
 Progress will demand close coordination across human factors, robotics, human–robot interaction, ethics, and policy, ensuring that advances in capability are matched by advances in understanding, accountability, and governance.
 We view this work as an initial step toward establishing Humanoid Factors as a core lens for designing, evaluating, and governing humanoid systems, one that prioritizes human compatibility alongside technical performance as humanoids become part of everyday life.

 While the Humanoid Factors framework provides a structured lens for evaluating humanoids beyond raw task performance, it is not without limitations.
 Explicitly acknowledging these constraints is essential to prevent over-generalization, misinterpretation, or premature standardization.